hyonggu-hwang/hyonggu-hwang.github.io/_pages/cv.md

 Research
 ======
 * UIUC Gies College of Business
-  * Graduate RA for Julia Fonseca (2024-2025)
+  Graduate RA for Julia Fonseca (2024-2025)

 * University of Chicago
-  * RA for Alexander Torgovitsky (2024)
-  * Predoctoral RA for Alexander Torgovitsky and Pietro Tebaldi (2020-2022)
+  Full-time RA for Alexander Torgovitsky (2024) Predoctoral RA for Alexander Torgovitsky and Pietro Tebaldi (2020-2022)

 * College of Wooster
-  * RA for prof list
+  Part-time RA positions for Matthew Histen, Brooke Krause, Marian Frazier (2017-2020)